-EFG-Hermes Holding SAE, Egypt’s largest investment bank, said it will sell assets and cut costs after an agreement to create the largest Arab investment bank with Qatar’s QInvest LLC collapsed because of regulatory delays.
+EFG-Hermes Holding SAE, Egypt’s largest investment bank, said it will sell assets and cut costs by 35 percent after an agreement to create a joint venture with Qatar’s QInvest LLC collapsed because of regulatory delays.

-The Cairo and Doha-based banks said late yesterday the planned joint venture ended after they reached a 12-month deadline without approval from the Egyptian Financial Services Authority, the banks said in a statement.
+The deal to create the largest Arab investment bank ended yesterday after the two reached a 12-month deadline without approval from the Egyptian Financial Services Authority, the banks said in a statement.
 EFG said separately it will sell “non-core” assets and return most of the cash to shareholders as it seeks to boost returns and trim expenses.
 The stock fell 1 percent to 9.85 Egyptian pounds at 11:02 a.m. in Cairo.

 “It will be hard for QInvest to build an investment banking platform that the EFG deal could have offered,” Jaap Meijer, Dubai-based director of equity research at Arqaam Capital, said yesterday in a telephone interview.
 “EFG will now try to protect its bottom line, while QInvest will probably focus on its key strength, which is commercial banking.”

-QInvest, a unit of Qatar Islamic Bank, and EFG-Hermes planned to create a bank with operations in the Middle East, Africa and Turkey, as well as southern and southeastern Asia.
+QInvest, a unit of Qatar Islamic Bank, and EFG planned to create a bank with operations in the Middle East, Africa and Turkey, as well as southern and southeastern Asia.
 The joint venture plan included EFG Hermes’ main investment banking, asset management and brokerage businesses, and excluded its private equity and Credit Libanais SAL units.

 Egypt has experienced an unstable transition to democracy after the 2011 uprising that toppled President Hosni Mubarak.
-EFG-Hermes’ co-CEOs, Yasser Al Mallawany and Hassan Heikal, are defendants alongside former Mubarak’s two sons, Alaa and Gamal, and five others on charges of illicit gains related to the 2007 sale of El Watany Bank of Egypt.
+EFG-Hermes’ co-CEOs, Yasser Al Mallawany and Hassan Heikal, are defendants alongside Mubarak’s two sons, Alaa and Gamal, and five others on charges of illicit gains related to the 2007 sale of El Watany Bank of Egypt.
 The trial began in July 2012.
 EFG’ investor-relations manager, Hanzada Nessim, said in March there was “no relation” between the trial and the delays.